 10. Which rules apply at Christmas markets?

 - The 2G Rule (vaccinated or recovered) applies at Christmas markets.

 - Markets with specific entry and exit points may hand out wristbands to people who are able to prove that they are vaccinated or have had and recovered from Covid-19.

 - Wristbands can also be handed out at defined locations outside or inside the market area.

 - Random checks will be carried out.

 11. Which rules apply to indoor sports?

-- At spors venues where it is likely that visitors will be in close contact with other people for an extended period of time, guests must provide a negative lateral flow antigen test, a doctor's certificate that they have had and recovered from Coronavirus or been vaccinated.
+At sports venues where it is likely that visitors will be in close contact with other people for an extended period of time, guests must provide a doctor's certificate that they have had and recovered from Coronavirus or been vaccinated.

-- Mountain huts are classified as accommodation providers.
-This means anyone wishing to access such a hut must comply with the Three Gs rule (getestet, geimpft, genesen: ie. they must have a valid negative test, proof of vaccination or proof that they have had and recovered from Coronavirus).
+Mountain huts are classified as accommodation providers.
+This means anyone wishing to access such a hut must comply with the Two Gs rule (geimpft, genesen: ie. they must have proof of vaccination or proof that they have had and recovered from Coronavirus).